rojhanpaydar/rojhanpaydar/README.md

 ### Hi there 👋

+My name is Ro!
+My pronouns are she/her, and I am a Front-End Web Developer!

 <!--
 **rojhanpaydar/rojhanpaydar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.